 Cons

-- Trading fees.
-Depending on your brokerage, buying and selling ETFs may involve commission fees, which can add up, especially for frequent traders.
-These fees should be considered when assessing ETF vs index fund fees.
+Depending on the brokerage, buying and selling ETFs may involve commission fees, which can add up, especially for frequent traders.
+These fees are an important factor when assessing ETF vs index fund fees overall.

 Index funds